GCTC-NTGC/gc-digital-talent/maintenance/README.md

 ## Environment First-Time Setup

-To set up a local development environment:
+To set up a local development environment, run these commands from anywhere in repo:

- 1. In any directory, run `docker-compose up -d` to build the container
+ 1. Build and run the containers: `docker-compose up --detach --build`
- 2. Run `docker-compose run --rm maintenance bash setup.sh` to setup the environment
+ 2. To setup the apps: `docker-compose run --rm maintenance bash setup.sh`
- 3. Open a browser and navigate to http://localhost:8000/login and login in with "admin@test.com" and "Test123!"
+ 3. Open a browser and navigate to http://localhost:8000/login and login in with `admin@test.com` as "user/subject": (the "claims" text box can be left blank, and there is no password)
- 4. Verify functionality by navigating to http://localhost:8000/admin and http://localhost:8000/talent
+ 4. You should be automatically redirected to http://localhost:8000/admin

 ## Environment Maintenance